 Sal Salis Ningaloo Reef is an exclusive safari camp hidden in the white sand dunes of Western Australia’s Cape Range National Park.

-Nine spacious, innovative and charming wilderness tents metres from the water’s edge and the world’s greatest fringing coastal coral reef.
+Fifteen spacious innovative and charming wilderness tents all metres from the water’s edge and the world’s greatest fringing coastal coral reef.
+Sal Salis also offers one beautiful Honeymoon Tent, for those wanting a little more space, privacy and spectacular ocean views.
 A snorkel among the coral before breakfast?
 Why not…

 Sal Salis accommodation and hosting style is a careful blend of barefoot luxury, warm hospitality and appreciation for the Australian environment.
 Sal Salis guides deliver extraordinary insights into one of the nation’s best kept natural secrets, Ningaloo Reef, as well as the little-explored Cape Range with its haunting chasms and gorges.